-The Power Group Charitable Fund (PGCF)
+The Power Group Charitable Fund

-The PGCF was started in 2000, inspired by the Bible verse , “Honour the Lord with your wealth, with the first fruits of all your crops; then your barns will be filled to overflowing and your vats will brim over with new wine”.
+The Power Group Charitable Fund was started in 2000, inspired by the Bible verse of Proverbs 3:9-10 “Honour the Lord with your wealth, with the firstfruits of all your crops; then your barns will be filled to overflowing, and your vats will brim over with new wine”.

 Habitat for Humanity

 On Wednesday 18 June 2014, the Power Group and Habitat for Humanity signed a Memorandum of Understanding, to formalise the partnership between the two organisations.